 As the Work & Travel Experts we have insider knowledge of what companies are looking for when going through the hiring process and what makes a great CV.
-When you decide to head abroad on a Working Holiday there's around 80,000 other travellers with the same idea so it's important to make sure that your CV is a stand out.
+When you decide to head abroad on a Working Holiday or an Internship, there's around 80,000 other travellers with the same idea so it's important to make sure that your CV is a stand out.
 We're sharing our ten most valuable tips for writing that stand out CV that gets you in the door.
 So get relaxed, get focused and get writing!

 1. Use a simple template - it doesn't have to be a boring template from Word or Pages that are super generic.
 Get onto Google - there are endless free templates to use so find one that is professional, clean and represents your personality.
 Try to keep it relevant, interesting and about 2 pages in length.
 (HOT TIP: Don't mix & match fonts, keep the same font on all pages)